By

 Dress as though it’s an in-person interview | Although this isn’t essential for a telephone interview, it might help to get you in the right mindset if you’re dressed in interview attire |

-Top 10 common telephone interview questions
+How to answer these 10 common telephone interview questions

 Telephone interviews are a critical part of the hiring process.
 They help employers quickly identify strong candidates and screen out those who may not fit well.
 Preparing for these interviews is essential.
 Here are ten common telephone interview questions and example answers to help you prepare.